GLOBAL-MARKETS-Global stocks extend sell-off as bond yields surge

 By Sinéad Carew

-NEW YORK, Sept 27 (Reuters) - Global stocks were down on Wednesday, extending the previous session's sharp sell-off, as oil prices rallied and U.S. Treasury yields climbed along with the dollar.
+NEW YORK, Sept 27 (Reuters) - A global index of stocks closed Wednesday's choppy session slightly lower to extend the previous day's sharp sell-off, as oil prices rallied and U.S. Treasury yields climbed along with the dollar.

 U.S. crude oil futures briefly nudged above $94 per barrel, intensifying concerns about rising gasoline prices and their impact on inflation and consumer spending.

-The dollar index hit its highest level since late November 2022, pushing the euro to an almost 9-month low and keeping the yen in intervention territory, as investors bet that the United States will cope better with higher interest rates than other economies.
+And the dollar index hit a 10-month high as it pushed the euro to a 9-month low, keeping the yen in intervention territory as investors bet the United States will cope better with higher interest rates than other economies.

 Stocks and bonds have been dropping in price in recent weeks as investors prepared for the prospect that central bankers will hold interest rates "higher for longer" than previously expected, to try to squeeze inflation out of global economies.

+Irene Tunkel, chief U.S. strategist at Montreal-based BCA Research, saw the increase in oil prices, interest rates and the U.S. dollar as a "triple whammy for U.S. equities" as investors worried about the impact on the economy.

-On top of rate concerns, soaring oil prices and a rising dollar, investors have also been eyeing Detroit's auto worker strikes and as well as the uncertainty of a potential U.S. government shutdown in coming days.
+And on top of this, they are also monitoring Detroit's auto worker strikes and as well as the uncertainty of a potential U.S. government shutdown in coming days.

-"That's like a triple whammy for U.S. equities," said Irene Tunkel, chief U.S. strategist at Montreal-based BCA Research, referring to gasoline, rates and the U.S. dollar.

-"Higher energy costs will cut into consumer spending power.
-For many people gasoline is a big part of their spending.
-And considering that consumers are running out of savings, they'll have to shift spending to gasoline and cut elsewhere.
-This will weigh on consumer spending and economic growth," Tunkel said.
+"Investors are filled with apprehension right now over interest rates, the price of oil and labor relations," said Steven Wieting, chief investment strategist at Citi Global Wealth.
+"The volatility of the bond market is spilling over into the stock market."

+MSCI's gauge of stocks across the globe shed 0.15%.
+Trading during the day was choppy however with a 0.7% decline at session low and a 0.2% increase at the intraday peak.

-The global index, which is eyeing its ninth consecutive daily decline, has fallen 4.8% since the start of September, tracking for its biggest monthly loss in a year.
+Late in the session, Michael James, managing director of equity trading at Wedbush Securities in Los Angeles, said people were looking for a reason to push the market higher given how over-sold it looked.
+The global index had lost 1.2% on Tuesday and Wednesday marked its ninth consecutive daily decline.
+It has fallen 4.7% since the start of September, tracking for its biggest monthly loss in a year.

-While Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut, said some investors went shopping for bargains earlier in the day but he did not believe the market had reached a bottom yet.

-"We're on a cusp but we're not there yet.
-We still have a lot of headwinds: the automotive strike, the possibility of a government shutdown again, higher interest rates ... and oil trading above $90 a barrel," Pavlik said.

 In currencies, investors are on the lookout for government intervention in the Japanese yen as it has been approaching 150 per dollar, which is seen as the level at which Japan could intervene.

-The yen fell 0.39% versus the greenback at 149.60 per dollar after hitting its weakest level against the greenback in roughly a year.
+The yen fell 0.39% versus the greenback at 149.65 per dollar after hitting its weakest level against the U.S. currency in roughly a year.

 "The U.S. is most able to cope with these new challenges -- higher interest rates and higher energy prices," said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York, citing the depth of U.S. capital markets and households that are more immune to rising interest rates.